Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

-Here $P$ is the optical power inside each arm (assumed to be equal); $\omega_0$ is the laser frequency; $\earm$ quantifies the internal loss of the arm cavity (e.g., $\earm = 10^{-6}$ for 1ppm loss); $\esrc$ quantifies the optical loss inside the signal recycling cavity (SRC) formed by ITM and SRM, including additional intra-cavity filters if any; $\eext$ denotes the external loss which includes the loss in the output chain and also the quantum inefficiency of the photodetection; $\gamma$ is the bandwidth of the arm cavity and is equal to $c\,\Titm/(4 L)$ with $\Titm$ being the transmission of ITM; $\alpha$ is equal to 1 if we use the internal squeezing to maximise the power fluctuation and $\alpha$ is equal to $1/4$ if instead the internal squeezing is negligible; $\Tsrc$ is the effective transmissivity of SRC, which may be frequency dependent.
+Here $P$ is the optical power inside each arm (assumed to be equal); $\omega_0$ is the laser frequency; $\earm$ quantifies the internal loss of the arm cavity (e.g., $\earm = 10^{-6}$ for 1ppm loss); $\esrc$ quantifies the optical loss inside the SRC, including additional intra-cavity filters if any; $\eext$ denotes the external loss which includes the loss in the output chain and also the quantum inefficiency of the photodetection; $\gamma$ is the bandwidth of the arm cavity and is equal to $c\,\Titm/(4 L)$ with $\Titm$ being the power transmission of ITM; $\alpha$ is equal to 1 if we use the internal squeezing to maximise the power fluctuation and $\alpha$ is equal to $1/4$ if instead the internal squeezing is negligible, which has to do with the effect of internal squeezing on the signal response\,\cite{Peano2015, Korobko2017}, cf. Eq.\,\eqref{eq:sqz_sig} and also Appendix\,\ref{app:OS-sqz}; $\Tsrc$ is the effective transmissivity of SRC, which may be frequency dependent.

 The arm cavity loss sets a flat limit across different frequencies, as the additional vacuum fluctuation is directly mixed with the signal inside the arm.
 The SRC loss is suppressed by ITM transmission at low frequencies; However, due to a finite arm cavity bandwidth which reduces the signal response, this effect becomes important at high frequencies.
 The effect of the external loss depends on the transmission of SRC, which can be frequency dependent.
 For Advanced LIGO, $\earm$ is of the order of $10^{-4}$ ($100\,\rm ppm$), $\esrc$ is around $10^{-3}$ which is mainly contributed from the beam splitter, and $\eext$ is around $0.1$ (coming from the mode-mismatch to the output mode cleaner and photodiode quantum inefficiency\,\cite{Evans:2013bs}).
 Given $\Titm= 0.014$ and $\Tsrc\approx 0.14$ in the default broadband detection mode, we show the resulting sensitivity bound imposed by current loss values in Fig.\,\ref{fig:sensitivity}.